SYSC3110Proj/Jump_In_Proj/README.md

 Author:Ruixuan Ni
 * View.java: The view of game of a game board
 Author:Zewen Chen,Craig Worthington
-* Control.java: Main file of dealing with the clicking events delivered from view, and operating the play board
+* Controller.java: Main file of dealing with the clicking events delivered from view, and operating the play board
 Author:Ruixuan Ni,Craig Worthington
 * Direction.java: Enum file for valid gamepiece movement and orientations
 Author:Ruixuan Ni